Margin of Error

 When the sample size is smaller,

-the critical value should only be expressed as a t score.
+the critical value should only be expressed as a t statistic.

 To find the critical value, follow these steps.

-the t score having degrees of freedom equal to DF and a
+the t statistic having degrees of freedom equal to DF and a

 equal to the critical probability (p*).